liamnaddell/Assignment2-b20/ReadMe.txt

 Hi, my name is Omer!
 This is my first push to a new repo!
-Testing the push command on VSC
+Another test to get comfortable with VSC